arkalim/obsidian-vault/Notes/AWS Solutions Architect Associate/Simple Storage Service (S3).md

 -   Ability to restore to a previous version
 -   Any file that is not versioned prior to enabling versioning will have version “null”
 -   Suspending versioning does not delete the previous versions, just disables it for the future
--   To restore a deleted object, delete it's "delete market"
+-   To restore a deleted object, delete it's "delete marker"

 > - Versioning can only be suspended once it has been enabled.
 > - Once you version-enable a bucket, it can never return to an unversioned state.